MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 C=US, ST=WA, L=Redmond, O=Microsoft Corporation, CN=partners.datamart.windows.com
 ```

+The certificate chains to this CA: [DigiCert Global Root G2](https://crt.sh/?d=8656329).

 We recommend that all Mobile Operators validate that the Subject Name of the certificate matches the one above.

 ### How to enable Get Balance in Windows COSA